iSEE/iSEEWorkshop2020/README.md

 2. Overview of the graphical user interface
 3. Instructions to preconfigure [_iSEE_](http://bioconductor.org/packages/iSEE/) apps

-The hands-on lab comprises three part:
+The hands-on lab comprises three parts:

 1. Inspection of single-cell RNA-seq data at various steps of a typical computational workflow, including quality control and dimensionality reduction
 2. Addition of custom panels to the user interface for advanced visualization.